janevala/home_fe/README.md

 ## Next week
 ## Front
 - Theme is buggy, fix it
-- Include memory json from /jq to Podos
 - Enable localizations, copy idea from old all

 ## Back